polarity-lang/polarity-lang.github.io/README.md

-# Public website for polarity-lang.github.io
+# Public Website for polarity-lang.github.io

 The website is built using the [zola](https://www.getzola.org/) static site generator.